MTstateIntroStats/IntroStatActivitiesHybrid/_book/09-OCA08-inference-2cat_CI-theory.md

 ### Take-home messages

-1. Simulation-based methods and theory-based methods should give the same results for a study *if the validity conditions are met*.
+1. Simulation-based methods and theory-based methods should give similar results for a study *if the validity conditions are met*.
 For both methods, observational units need to be independent.
 To use theory-based methods, additionally, the success-failure condition must be met.
 Check the validity conditions for each type of test to determine if theory-based methods can be used.

 2. When calculating the standard error for the difference in sample proportions when doing a hypothesis test, we use the pooled proportion of successes, the best estimate for calculating the variability *under the assumption the null hypothesis is true*.
 For a confidence interval, we are not assuming a null hypothesis, so we use the values of the two conditional proportions to calculate the standard error.
 Make note of the difference in these two formulas.